 This holds true not only for motorcycles, but for pretty much any other vehicle in the world.
 The battery is what is used to get the vehicle started and the alternator (or the stator for the motorcycle) is what keeps the vehicle running.
 The battery holds no meaning during the running process unless the alternator is bad.

-If you are stuck somewhere with a dead battery, it’s possible to borrow someone else’s battery to simply get the motorcycle started then remove the battery and likely get yourself safely home.
+If you are stuck somewhere with a dead battery, it’s possible to borrow someone else’s battery to simply get the motorcycle started, remove the battery, then get yourself safely home.
 You cannot turn the motorcycle off during that time because you won’t be able to turn it back on.

 It’s also possible to jump start a motorcycle without a battery.
 All you need to do is connect the jumper cables to the positive and negative terminal wires and the motorcycle will run until you turn it off.